-The Corporate Governance Committee reviews director compensation at least every two years and did so in 2013.
-In 2013, the Corporate Governance Committee retained an independent consultant, Towers Watson, to conduct a review of director compensation.
+The Corporate Governance Committee reviews director compensation at least every two years and did so in 2013, retaining an independent consultant, Towers Watson, to conduct a review of director compensation.
 The Corporate Governance Committee has determined that the target compensation level for directors should be competitive with the 50th percentile of a comparator group.
-The comparator group of companies used for the purposes of reviewing and determining executive compensation was updated by the Human Resources Committee in 2013 to consist of North American-based companies in the chemicals, mining and oil and gas industries with global operations (where annual revenues, assets and market capitalization are between one-third and three times the Company's) and where possible operate in a commodity-based or cyclical business.
+The comparator group of companies used for the purposes of reviewing and determining executive compensation was updated by the Human Resources Committee in 2013 to consist of North American-based companies in the chemicals, mining and oil and gas industries with global operations which, where possible, operate in a commodity-based or cyclical business.
 This same comparator group was used by the Corporate Governance Committee for reviewing and determining director compensation and is listed below.